FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Complete formulation and proof of Theorem

 \end{theorem}

-\begin{proof} The proof consists of three steps.
-First, we characterize a set of values into which the empirical risks and empirical deviation measures of the clean data sources falls with mathbb{P}ability at least $1-\delta$.
+\begin{proof} First, we characterize a set of values into which the empirical risks and empirical deviation measures of the clean data sources falls with probability at least $1-\delta$.
 Then we show that because the clean datasets cluster in such a way, any individual dataset that is accepted by the \filter algorithm provides good empirical estimates of the true risk and the unfairness measure.
 Finally, we show that the same holds for the union of these sets, $S$, which implies the inequalities~\eqref{eqn:theory_results}.
 For the risk, the last step is a straightforward consequence of the second.
 For the fairness, however, a careful derivation is needed that crucially uses the disbalance measure as well.

 \paragraph{Step 1} Let $G\subset [N]$ be the set of indexes $i$, such that $S_i$ was not modified by the adversary.
 By definition, $|G| = K$.
 Now consider the following events that, as we will show, describe the likely values of the studied quantities on the clean datasets.